FSI Language Courses: How to Learn with this Free Resource

 The courses do work and they’re not at all difficult to follow.
 Everything is presented in a logical way and it’s not a hassle to move between the different courses.

 Would I recommend taking the FSI courses?
 Absolutely!
 I had a blast in my four weeks trying them out.

 Sure, it was hard work and it took some time commitment.
 Were there times I was discouraged?
 Definitely.
 But I pressed on and am so glad I did.

 I think anyone with a love for languages could benefit from checking the FSI material out.

 What’s it like to study in an actual FSI environment?

-The actual environment is a cool and diverse—but quite intense—place where students undergo rigorous language training.
+The actual in-person learning environment is a cool and diverse—but quite intense—place where students undergo rigorous language training.
 The FSI offerings are incredibly expansive.
 For example, the Arlington, Virginia school offers over 80 languages to Foreign Service Officers.

 Every day, the diplomat-students at this institute study for a minimum of five classroom hours, are assigned homework and must work independently as well to supplement these lessons.
 Sounds grueling, but the process works!

 How can non-diplomats benefit from the FSI?